 If you've ever played or own an original PSVR, you'll know that while it's a great overall experience, there are certainly some improvements that can be made.
 Sony looks to be overhauling much of the experience, from the size of the headset to the resolution of the display, with a distinct possibility that it could be entirely wireless from the start.
 The controllers, too, are looking at a significant overhaul, and the tracking system should be suitably more advanced this time around, as well.

 Will the original PSVR work on the PS5?

 Impressively enough, Sony will still support the original PSVR on the PS5.
-That means that, if you own an original PSVR, it won't be obsolete the moment the PS5 is released.
 In fact, there's plenty of reasons to believe that PSVR gameplay will be enhanced on the PS5, as the system is designed for full backward compatibility with PS4 titles and will likely bring about enhanced graphics for at least some games.
 Recently, Sony made some clarifications on PSVR support for the PS5, including a general overview of supported titles and what you'll need to plug the PSVR into the PS5.

 Both the PS Move Motion Controllers and the PlayStation VR Aim Controller will work with supported PS VR games on PS5.

 Sony's statement suggests that all PSVR games will be supported on the PS5, and all original PSVR accessories, including the PS Move and PS Aim Controller, will work on PSVR games that are played on a PS5.
 In addition to that, the PlayStation Eye camera, which the PSVR uses to track the motion of the headset and controllers, will work on the PS5.
 The camera will require an adapter to work, however, which is something that will be provided for free to all PSVR owners.

 If you're a current PSVR owner and plan on picking up a PS5, here's how to claim that adapter.